About site or app settings

 Other options

-• Delay loading the next page: This tiny delay happens when a visitor clicks on a button or submits a form.
-It gives tags time to fire on the next page.
+• Delay loading the next page: When a visitor clicks a button or submits a form, we’ll introduce a brief delay.
+This ensures that all tags have enough time to activate on the following page.

-• Start a new session when the referrer changes: If turned on, when a referrer changes during the session, we’ll begin a new session for this visitor.
-This will help you collect data for all referrers: the first one and the changed ones.
+• Start a new session when the referrer changes: When the referrer changes during a visitor’s session, we’ll start a new session.
+This way, you’ll collect data on all referrers — both initial and changed ones.

 5. Navigate to Privacy.